Loading icon

 Description

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-All anyone wants to talk about at Davos is AI and Donald Trump —Mat Honan, MIT Technology Review’s editor in
+NASA is building the first nuclear reactor-powered interplanetary spacecraft.
+How will it work?
+Just before

 Date